-Rich Edwards is a Senior Lecturer in the School of Biotechnology and Biomolecular Sciences at the University of New South Wales.
+Rich Edwards is a Principal Research Fellow and Laboratory Lead for the Ocean Genomes Laboratory, part of the Minderoo OceanOmics Centre at UWA in the University of Western Australia Oceans Institute.
+He is also Adjunct Associate Professor in Genomics and Bioinformatics in the School of Biotechnology and Biomolecular Sciences at the University of New South Wales.
 Originally from southern England, Rich trained a geneticist at the University of Nottingham before moving to Dublin, Ireland to become a full time bioinformatician in 2001.
-The lab was established in 2007 when Rich moved to Southampton, before moving to UNSW in 2013.
+The lab was established in 2007 when Rich moved to Southampton, before moving to UNSW in 2013 and then UWA in 2022.
 Click here for more information.

 Collin Ahrens joined the group in January 2021 from WSU to work on the ARC Linkage Grant with the Royal Botanic Gardens to apply genomics to challenges of conservation for rainforest trees in the face of climate change and invasive pathogens.